khaosorchestrator/mooc-java-programming/README.md

-On this repo we have all the exercises that I've done from the "Object Oriented Programming with Java" MOOC made by the University of Helsinki.
+On this repo we have all the exercises that I've done from the "Java Programming" MOOC made by the University of Helsinki.

 The course explains the concepts very clearly.
 I can see some progress at this first stage.
 Looking forward to complete part 2!